-With respect to employment compensation and benefits, the CEO will not cause, allow or fail to respond to any situation which jeopardizes to the agency's effectiveness, fiscal integrity, or public image.
-Further, without limiting the scope of the foregoing by this enumeration, the CEO shall not:
+With respect to employment, compensation and benefits, the CEO shall not cause or allow jeopardy to the agency's fiscal integrity or public image.

+Further, without limiting the scope of the above statement by the following list, the CEO shall not:

-- 2.3.1 Operate without a compensation and benefits program that attracts and retains highly qualified employees. - 2.3.1.1 Offer a benefits program that does not include health insurance. - 2.3.2 Establish compensation and benefits that deviate materially from the geographic or professional market for the skills employed. - 2.3.3 Change the CEO's own paid compensation and benefits, except to make his or her benefits consistent with a package for all other non-unionized employees, without Board approval. - 2.3.4 Operate without a robust, impartial, and transparent process for determining employee compensation. - 2.3.4.1 Allow compensation for agency employees (union and non-union), suppliers, or contracted employees to be less than a "living wage", as defined by ordinance of the City of Ann Arbor. - 2.3.5 Establish or change retirement benefits so as to cause unpredictable or inequitable situations, including those that: - A. Incur unfunded liabilities. - B. Provide less than some basic level of benefits to all full-time employees. - C. Treat the CEO differently from other senior employees.
+- 2.3.1 Operate without a compensation and benefits program that attracts and retains highly qualified employees. - 2.3.1.1 Offer a benefits program that does not include health insurance. - 2.3.2 Establish compensation and benefits that deviate materially from the geographic or professional market for the skills employed. - 2.3.3 Change the CEO's own paid compensation and benefits, except to make his or her benefits consistent with a package for all other non-unionized employees, without Board approval. - 2.3.4 Operate without a robust, impartial, and transparent process for determining employee compensation. - 2.3.4.1 Allow compensation for agency employees (union and non-union), suppliers, or contracted employees to be less than a "living wage", as defined by ordinance of the City of Ann Arbor. - 2.3.5 Establish or change retirement benefits so as to cause unpredictable or inequitable situations, including those that: - A. Incur unfunded liabilities. - B. Provide less than some basic level of benefits to all full-time employees. - C. Treat the CEO differently from other senior employees. - 2.3.6 Formally initiate bargaining of a new collective agreement prior to the board having established goals for the negotiation.